 The most effective way to prevent your German Shepherd from acquiring this disease is by having him vaccinated.
 The most common vaccine combination is the 5-in-1 (DHLPP) vaccine, which protects dogs from the following diseases:

 - Parainfluenza (P),

 - And Parvovirus (P).

-Unfortunately, there is still a very little change for your German Shepherd to can the disease even if he’s updated on his vaccines so keeping his immune system in good condition is ideal.
+Unfortunately, there is still a very little chance for your German Shepherd to catch the disease even if he’s updated on his vaccines so keeping his immune system in good condition is ideal.
 Avoiding contact with infected animals and sanitizing if you think you have made contact with an infected animal may also help.

 Treating Canine Distemper